Special Delivery: Programming with Mailbox Types (Extended Version): Algorithmic Typing

 \subsection{Algorithmic Type System}

-\paragraph*{Extended syntax and annotation} A key difference in comparison to the declarative type system is the addition of \emph{pattern variables} $\patvara$, that act as a placeholder for part of a pattern and are generated during typechecking.
+\paragraph*{Extended syntax and annotation} A key difference in comparison to the declarative type system is the addition of \emph{pattern variables} $\patvara$, which act as placeholders for parts of patterns and are generated during typechecking.
 We can then generate and solve \emph{inclusion constraints} $\constr$ on patterns.
 Figure~\ref{fig:extended-syntax} shows the extended syntax used in the algorithmic system.

+The algorithmic type system requires annotations on $\calcwd{guard}$ expressions; we will discuss the necessity of these annotations when describing the algorithmic typing rules.
+Annotated computations $\ptma, \ptmb$ replace the $\guard{\vala}{\seq{G}}$ construct from the declarative system with a $\guardann{\vala}{\pata}{\seq{\pgd}}$ expression that involves guarding on mailbox $\vala$ and asserting that it has pattern $\pata$.
+Annotated guards $\pgd$ are modified to include annotated expressions in their bodies.

+We also introduce \emph{open signatures} $\psigs$ that allow message payload types to contain pattern variables; \emph{annotated definitions} $\pdef$ that allow function arguments and return types to contain pattern variables and where the function body is an annotated computation; and extend a program to include an open signature, annotated definitions, and an annotated body.

 \paragraph*{Constraints} An important challenge for the algorithmic type system is determining whether one pattern is \emph{included} within another: \eg\ $\msgtag{m} \subpatone \many{\msgtag{m}}$.
 Given that patterns may contain pattern variables, we may need to defer inclusion checking until more pattern variables are known, so we introduce inclusion constraints $\subpatconstr{\ppata}{\ppatb}$ which require that pattern $\ppata$ is included in pattern $\ppatb$.